 Day 3 Total______________Did you shampoo today?
 YES NO

 Hypertrichosis – Excessive Hair Growth

 Hypertrichosis is a term for excessive hair.
 It may also be localized or diffuse, and may be congenital (present at birth) or acquired at any time.
 An important form of Hypertrichosis, known as hirsutism, occurs in women and refers to excess hair growth on the body in a male distribution.
 In some cases this is a normal variant with a genetic predisposition.
 For many patients, however, this may be a clue to an underlying endocrine disturbance for which treatment may improve the appearance of hirsutism.
-Hair removal lasers are very helpful in reducing excess hair.
+Hair removal lasers available in Portland are very helpful in reducing excess hair.